dayton-outar/shillings/docs/README.md

 ## Feature

 Breaking IPOs down in the app could bring value to prospects.
-Here is the checklist[2],
+Here is the checklist,
  1. Object of the offer.
 What is the funds raised to be used for?
  2. About the company: industry overiew (market size, potential growth and key industry parameters), the business of the company and the financial statement (debt/equity ratio, sales growth, operating margins), coverage ratio and ROCE.
  3. About the leadership: board of directors, management team, experience and remuneration (capital structure; list of shareholders).